Bullying10K: A Large-Scale Neuromorphic Dataset towards Privacy-Preserving Bullying Recognition: Evaluation and Task

-\paragraph{Experimental Setting} In surveillance videos, violent scenarios often occur irregularly and sporadically.
-Due to the few background disturbance and noise in event data, we can naturally concatenate multiple samples to form extended sequences.
+In surveillance videos, violent scenarios often occur irregularly and sporadically.
+Due to the few background disturbances and noise in event data, we can naturally concatenate multiple samples to form extended sequences.
 In our task, we input a video frame sequence that encompasses segments from different action categories randomly extracted from the dataset and integrate them into longer video sequences.
 And aim to predict the action label along with its corresponding start and end times.
 The ground truth annotations are constructed based on the respective time intervals.
 For training on the Bullying10K dataset, we have chosen commonly used temporal action localization models.
+To achieve more accurate testing results, we provided action recognition data for the pre-trained features at the same ratio.
+Additionally, we trained the model for the localization task at a 1:3 ratio.
 Initially, we pre-trained the TSN \cite{wang2016temporal} and TSM \cite{lin2019tsm} models on the action recognition task, which serve as the feature extractors for the localization models.
 We extract features from the dataset and store them for subsequent analysis and processing.